With Treatment

 Call (855) 372-9382 for 24/7 help with treatment.

-Valle Del Sol is a methadone clinic in Mesa, AZ.
+Valle Del Sol is a methadone clinic in Mesa, Arizona.
 It is located in Maricopa County at 334 West 10th Place, Suite 100, 85201 zip.
-Valle Del Sol provides outpatient methadone/buprenorphine or naltrexone treatment, outpatient treatment and regular outpatient treatment.
+Valle Del Sol provides outpatient treatment, outpatient methadone/buprenorphine or naltrexone treatment and regular outpatient treatment.
 Valle Del Sol provides methadone maintenance and buprenorphine maintenance.
-Other than methadone treatment, Valle Del Sol offers individual counseling, substance use education and marital/couples counseling.
-Valle Del Sol provides medication-assisted treatment to men and women.
-Valle Del Sol also provides addiction treatment in Spanish.
+Other than methadone treatment, Valle Del Sol offers marital/couples counseling, substance use education and individual counseling.
+Valle Del Sol provides medication assisted services to women and men.
+Valle Del Sol also provides drug treatment in Spanish.

 Methadone is a long-acting opioid agonist medication that is used to treat opioid dependence.
 It works by binding to the same receptors in the brain as other opioids, such as heroin or prescription painkillers, but without producing the same euphoric high.
 This helps to reduce cravings and withdrawal symptoms, making it easier for individuals to maintain abstinence from illicit opioids.
 Methadone is typically administered as a daily oral dose under the supervision of a healthcare provider in a methadone clinic.